taocpp/PEGTL/doc/Install-Guide.md

 Larger projects will frequently require the `/bigobj` option when compiling with Visual Studio on Windows.

-The PEGTL should also be compatible with other C++17 capable compilers and on other Unix or sufficiently Unix-like operating systems.
+The PEGTL should also be compatible with other C++17 capable compilers and work on other Unix or Unix-like operating systems.

 ## Disabling Exceptions

-The PEGTL *is* compatible with `-fno-exceptions`, however not all features are available when exceptions are disabled while others slightly change their behavior.
+The PEGTL *is* compatible with `-fno-exceptions`, however some features and functions are not available or change their behavior without exceptions.

 Parsing rules that throw or catch exceptions and therefore require exception support: